ABOUT GOODVISIONÂ

-OUR MISSION
+OUR MISSION & VISIONÂ

-GoodVision USA became a 501(c)(3) non-profit charity in March 2019.
+To advance the growth and impact of our work globally by leveraging the resources and goodwill in the US, GoodVision USA became a 501(c)(3) non-profit charity in March 2019.

 OUR TEAM

 Our team consists of professionals from diverse sectors, backgrounds, and nationalities most of whom serve volunteer roles with GoodVision.
-Our team consists of professionals from diverse sectors, backgrounds, and nationalities.
+Many team members have technical and/or clinical background in eye and vision care as well as international development and are leaders in their fields.Â

 BOARD OF DIRECTORS